-Sourced from Thomson Reuters, the portfolio's current weighted average price/'book' of the portfolio is 0.9x compared to the historic 15-year average of above 1.2x, where 'book' represents the underlying net asset value of each bank.
-We believe applying low value multiples to depressed earnings risk significantly underestimating the long term value of quality bank franchises.
-While the past few years have been challenging, U.S. banks have recovered quickest and in fact been able to earn their cost-of-equity despite low interest rate and regulatory headwinds.
-This gives us comfort that 1.0x price/'book' should hold as a floor valuation and so with the global portfolio currently trading below that level, we believe the fund offers very attractive value over the medium to long term.
-However, in the short term market fears of the uncertainty created by the U.K.'s unexpected decision to leave the E.U. and so ongoing uncertainties around U.K. and European banks are likely to further delay valuing such franchises on their fundamental values.
-We therefore expect that we will be looking at attractive buying opportunities over the near term but that a heavy weighting towards U.S. banks is likely to persist a while longer.
+Sourced from Thomson Reuters, the portfolio's current weighted average price/'book' of the portfolio is 1.0x compared to the historic 15-year average of above 1.2x, where 'book' represents the underlying net asset value of each bank.
+We believe applying low value multiples to depressed earnings risks underestimating the long-term value of quality bank franchises.
+While the past decade has been extraordinarily challenging, U.S. banks have recovered quickest and in fact been able to earn their cost-of-equity despite low interest rate and regulatory headwinds.
+In late June, all banks that are tested by the U.S. regulator passed the Comprehensive Capital Analysis & Review, enabling them to initiate large dividend increases and share buy-backs over the next year.
+This gives us comfort that 1.0x price/'book' should hold as a floor valuation.
+We believe the Fund offers very attractive value over the medium to long term.
+However, in the short-term, market impatience with the U.S. Presidency at not progressing its tax-reform and infrastructure agenda, laced with the uncertainty created by the U.K.'s unexpected decision to leave the E.U. and so ongoing uncertainties around U.K. and European banks, are likely to further delay valuing global bank franchises on their fundamental values.
+We view this uncertainty as presenting attractive buying opportunities, both for investors buying into the Fund and as the Manager of the Fund with the heavier weighting towards U.S. banks likely to persist a while longer but with an increasing eye on value opportunities among quality European banks

-During the period, the Fund's net assets increased from \$6.1 million to \$7.2 million.
+During the period, the Fund's net assets increased from \$6.2 million to \$7.1 million.